 (a) the ordination or appointment of priests, ministers of religion or members of a religious order; or

 (b) the training or education of persons seeking ordination or appointment as priests, ministers of religion or members of a religious order; or

 (ba) the administration of a body established for religious purposes in accordance with the precepts of that religion; or

 (c) any other practice of a body established for religious purposes that conforms with the precepts of that religion or is necessary to avoid injury to the religious susceptibilities of the adherents of that religion.”

 While paragraphs (a) and (b) are at least directly related to religious appointments – and therefore somewhat defensible because of their connection to freedom of religion – paragraph (ba) and especially paragraph (c) effectively encourage discrimination by religious organisations in healthcare and other community services.

-It also allows discrimination in relation to education in religious schools, and therefore overrides the general protections offered to students under section 37, which ostensibly prohibits discrimination with respect to admission as a student, the education or training that is offered to that student, and expelling or otherwise punishing the student.
+It also allows discrimination in relation to education in religious schools, and therefore likely overrides the general protections offered to students under section 37, which ostensibly prohibits discrimination with respect to admission as a student, the education or training offered to that student, and expelling or otherwise punishing the student.

 However, the situation is slightly more complicated with respect to teachers in religious schools, with sub-section 34(3) setting out a separate, specific exception in that area: